Get a Free Quote

 Best Ways to Pack Furniture for Moving

-- Dressers & Cabinets: Remove drawers and wrap them separately or secure them with stretch wrap so they don’t slide out.
+• Dressers and Cabinets: Take out drawers and wrap them individually, or secure them in place with stretch wrap to prevent sliding during the move.

-- Don’t stack heavy items on top of lighter ones.
-This can lead to crushed furniture or broken legs.
+• Never place heavy furniture on top of lighter items.
+This can result in crushed pieces or broken legs.

 How to Protect Furniture When Moving?